GxAditya/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 GOOD : Provided a small excercise to help the student transcribe the sentence.

+BAD : Didn't keep the excercise vague enoough for the student to figure out tenses and conjugations at their own .

-BAD : Didn't allow the student to figure out the proper tenses and conjugations on their won at first.
+BAD : Didn't allow the student to figure out the proper tenses and conjugations.

+BAD : Excersise shouldn't be the question itself , it should have been a similar exapmle to help out the student .

 </score_reason>